Title Image

 • Learn about the spiritual dimension of polarity and gender as a developmental challenge.

-• Falling in love, attachment and detachment, ideals and idols
+• Falling in love and separating — attachment and detachment, ideals and idols.

-• Ideal community, why community, need for change, vision for old age.
+• Ideal community — why community, the need for change, and a vision for old age.